-Covid-19 coronavirus: Collins squares up against Ardern as the pair go back to sparing in the House
+Covid-19 coronavirus: Collins squares up against Ardern as the pair go back to sparring in the House

 But he said it has been puzzling to and "annoying" to New Zealanders that testing at the border has been so lax.

-He said it wasn't good enough for Ardern to say she throught that more tests were being done at the border.
+He said it wasn't good enough for Ardern to say she thought that more tests were being done at the border.

 He said there was "dysfunction and confusion" within the Government over this point.

-"If you're plan is elimination, you have to be vigilant," he said.
+"If you're planning elimination, you have to be vigilant," he said.

 Goldsmith was not confident that the Government was, in fact, being vigilant.